Indian Star Tortoises

 - 100% herbivorous diet is recommended for captives

-- graces on a variety of grasses, flowers, and other plants
+- graces on a variety of weeds, flowers, and other plants

-- see the Star tortoise diet and notes on commercial diets pages
+- see the diet, supplements, and commercial foods pages

 - Conflicting life span reports range from 30 to 80 years.